Tuttotorna/mathematics-beyond-human-habit/README.md

 The important step is different:

-use representation-change not only as notation, but as a probe.
+use base change not only as notation, but as a probe.

-This means treating variation across bases as something to observe, compare, and eventually measure.
+This means treating variation across bases as something to observe, compare, and possibly measure.

 The central question becomes:

 when representation changes, what survives and what does not?

-If a property appears only in one encoding, it may be an artifact of that encoding.
+If a property appears only in one encoding, it may belong to that encoding.

-If a property persists across many encodings, it has stronger claim to structural status.
+If a property persists across many encodings, it has a stronger claim to structural status.

 That is the direction explored here.